Morozzzko/Morozzzko.github.io/_posts/2020-04-01-should-i-really-use-monads.md

 Here's the thing: the question is actually more of a _stylistic_ preference than something substantial.
 Decision to use a monad or not is a lot like the decision to use `if` instead of `case`, or `collect` instead of `reduce`.
 Just like pattern matching lets you express yourself, each monad contributes to expressiveness to your code.

-Use whatever suits you better.
-Yet, be open-minded.
+**The bottom line:** monads are alright.
+They're just a low-level detail that help you build something greater.
+Yet, there are other solutions.
+Focus on the greater things and use whatever suits you better.
+Yet, be open-minded about the alternatives.
+They're alright too.

 # Links and references